mikerenfro/master-of-puppets/presentation/theits-2023-master-of-puppets.markdown

 ```

 ::: notes
-x
+There's a module to handle setting up `r10k`, as that's pretty popular package for Puppet people.

+But surprisingly, there's not a current module for Adnan's webhook, so we'll need to start by downloading and uncompressing a tarball.

+We've got the `archive` module for that.
 :::

 ### Bootstrapping Puppet Server Configuration in Puppet (5/N)

 Even with the Forge modules, still wound up with several slides of code.
-So go see it here.
+So [go see it here](https://github.com/mikerenfro/master-of-puppets-demo/blob/master/puppet/default.pp).

 Spoiler alert, we ended up needing to resolve a permissions issue between the Foreman's Puppet module and running `r10k` as an unprivileged `puppet` user.
 So we ended up needing